Biography

 Multimodal atomic force microscopy with optimized higher eigenmode sensitivity using on-chip piezoelectric actuation and sensing Journal Article

-In: Nanotechnology, vol. 30, no. 8, pp. 085503, 2019.
+In: Nanotechnology, vol. 30, no. 8, pp. 085503, 2019, (This work was supported by the Australian Research Council Discovery Project DP170101813).

 @article{Ruppert2018b,